Coslate/CMU_16825_Learning_For_3D_Vision/proj1/README.md

 # 16-825 Assignment 1: Rendering Basics with PyTorch3D (Total: 100 Points + 10 Bonus)

+## How to Run

+Use the following command under the folder having main.py.

+`python3 ./main.py`

+Check the results in ./outputs/*

 Goals: In this assignment, you will learn the basics of rendering with PyTorch3D, explore 3D representations, and practice constructing simple geometry.

 You may also find it helpful to follow the [Pytorch3D tutorials](https://github.com/facebookresearch/pytorch3d).

+Check the results in ./outputs/*

 ## 0. Setup